Personal Ordinariate of the Chair of Saint Peter: Growth

 In the first weeks after the erection of the ordinariate, over 100 Anglican clergy applied to be Catholic priests in the ordinariate, and over 1,400 lay people joined.
-Within the first year of the ordinariate's existence, the number of communities joining the ordinariate quickly grew to nearly three dozen.
+Within the first year of the ordinariate's existence, the number of communities joining the ordinariate grew to nearly three dozen.
 As of 2017, there were 43 parishes and missions (canonically, "quasi-parishes") within the ordinariate.

-Mount Calvary Parish in Baltimore voted to join the ordinariate in 2010.
-In December 2011, the parish settled in court with the Episcopal Diocese of Maryland over the church and associated properties.
-Thus, on January 21, 2012, Mount Calvary parish was received together as the first ordinariate parish in North America.

 On April 19, 2012, the Archbishop of Ottawa, Terrence Prendergast, received 30 Anglicans into the Catholic Church.
 They included Carl Reid, until then a bishop of the Anglican Catholic Church of Canada (ACCC).
 The same week in the Diocese of Victoria in British Columbia, another 23 Anglicans, including Peter Wilkinson, until then the Diocesan Bishop of the ACCC, were received into the Catholic church.
 These new arrivals immediately formed communities of the ordinariate.

 On June 26, 2012, Randy Sly, a former archbishop in the Charismatic Episcopal Church, was ordained to the priesthood by Bishop Paul Loverde in Potomac Falls, Virginia.
 On September 16, 2012, the Cathedral of the Incarnation, the cathedral of the Diocese of Eastern United States of the Anglican Church in America, was received into the ordinariate along with their bishop, Louis Campese.